SLKone/SLKone.github.io/_industries/private-equity.md

 layout: industry
 order: 1
 title: Private Equity
-subtitle: "We help sponsors and portfolio leadership teams identify, prioritize, execute, and prove value creation work."
+subtitle: "We help sponsors and portfolio leadership teams identify, prioritize, execute, and prove value creation work with better data, tools, and operating cadence."
 intro: "SLKone partners with private equity firms and portfolio company teams when the value creation agenda needs to become executable.
-We help clarify the opportunity, align leadership, build the management system, and support execution across revenue, margin, cash, systems, and organizational priorities."
+We help clarify the opportunity, align leadership, build the management system, and support execution across revenue, margin, cash, systems, and organizational priorities.
+AI-enabled analysis, reporting, and workflow tools help compress diligence, planning, and execution work where they improve speed and accountability."
 blurb-intro: "Turn the value creation agenda into executable work across the portfolio."
 landscape-title: "The Private Equity Landscape"
 landscape-intro: "The private equity landscape is characterized by:"